 The pandemic has inflicted profound damage on US museums, the vast majority of which are 501(c)(3) nonprofit charitable organizations.
 The museum field will take years to recover to pre-pandemic levels of staffing, revenue, and attendance.
 Far fewer museums than initially expected are in danger of permanent closure and tens of thousands of jobs were saved thanks to several federal relief programs.
-However, according to a recent survey, 2021 proved to be another painful year in which operating income sank further and attendance was down nearly 40 percent for many of our nation's museums.
-Despite the tremendous financial and psychological stress caused by the pandemic, museum professionals are filling the gaps to meet the needs of their communities.
-They are demonstrating the critical role museums play in our country's infrastructure and deepening their social impact in their communities.
-We urge Congress to:
+However, according to a 2022 survey, attendance was down nearly 40 percent for many of our nation's museums.
+Despite the tremendous financial and psychological stress caused by the pandemic, museum professionals demonstrated the critical role museums play in our country's infrastructure and deepened their social impact in their communities.